Milk is a highly nutritious liquid formed in the mammary glands of mammals to sustain their newborns during their first months of life.

 Pasteurization is the process of heating milk to increase shelf life and minimize the risk of illness from harmful microorganisms that may be present in raw milk.

-Homogenization, which is the process of breaking the fat globules in milk into smaller units, has no known adverse health effects (42).
+Homogenization — the process of breaking the fat globules in milk into smaller units — has no known adverse health effects (

 In healthy cows, milk does not contain any bacteria.
-It is during the milking process, transport or storage that milk gets contaminated with bacteria, either from the cow itself or the environment.
+It’s during the milking process, transport, or storage that milk gets contaminated with bacteria — either from the cow itself or the environment.

-Most of these bacteria are not harmful, and many of them even beneficial, but occasionally, milk gets contaminated with bacteria that have the potential to cause disease.
+Most of these bacteria are not harmful — and many may even be beneficial — but occasionally, milk gets contaminated with bacteria that have the potential to cause disease.

-Although the risk of drinking raw milk is very small, a single milk-borne infection may have serious consequences.
+Although the risk of getting ill from drinking raw milk is small, a single milk-borne infection may have serious consequences.

-Most people are quick to recover, but people with weak immune systems, such as the elderly or very young children, are more susceptible to severe illness.
+People are usually quick to recover, but those with weak immune systems — such as older adults or very young children — are more susceptible to severe illness.

-Bottom Line: Raw milk has not been pasteurized or homogenized.
-Drinking raw milk is not recommended because it may be contaminated with harmful bacteria.
+Raw milk has not been pasteurized or homogenized.
+Drinking raw milk is not recommended, as it may be contaminated with harmful bacteria.

 Milk is one of the most nutritious drinks in the world.

-Not only is it rich in high-quality protein, it is also an excellent source of vitamins and minerals, such as calcium, vitamin B12, and riboflavin.
+It’s not only rich in high-quality protein but also an excellent source of vitamins and minerals, such as calcium, vitamin B12, and riboflavin.

-For this reason, it may cut the risk of osteoporosis and reduce blood pressure.
+For this reason, it may cut your risk of osteoporosis and reduce blood pressure.

-On the negative side, some people are allergic to milk proteins or intolerant to milk sugar (lactose).
+Still, some people are allergic to milk proteins or intolerant to milk sugar (lactose).
 Milk has also been linked to acne and an increased risk of prostate cancer.

 At the end of the day, moderate consumption of cow’s milk is healthy for most people — but you should avoid drinking it in excess.